pletter/petterrylen.com/songwriting/index.markdown

 	<div>
 	What if I can't afford to pay for lessons&nbsp;?
 	</div>
 	Congratulations for reading this far!
-Since I'm just launching this business and I'm eager to get started and get some feedback, I've decided to give 3 people a month's worth of free lessons.
+Since I'm just launching this business and I'm eager to get started and get some feedback, I've decided to give 3 people 4 lessons.
 So just <a href="mailto:hello@pianopetter.com?subject=Online Songwriting Lessons&body=Hi Petter, I'm interested in the offer of free songwriting lessons, is it still available?">send me an email</a> and tell what you want help with and I'll get back to you if you're amonst the first 3 to write.
 </div>
 <img class="wideimg" src="/images/mic.jpg">
 <img class="mobilimg" src="/images/micmobil.jpg">